OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/04-Testing_for_Weak_Encryption.md

 ### Basic Security Checklist

 - When using AES128 or AES256, the IV (Initialization Vector) must be random and unpredictable.
 Refer to [FIPS 140-2, Security Requirements for Cryptographic Modules](https://csrc.nist.gov/publications/detail/fips/140/2/final), section 4.9.1. random number generator tests.
 For example, in Java, `java.util.Random` is considered a weak random number generator. `java.security.SecureRandom` should be used instead of `java.util.Random`.
-- For asymmetric encryption, use elliptic curve cryptography (ECC) with a secure curve like `Curve25519` preferred.
+- For asymmetric encryption, use Elliptic Curve Cryptography (ECC) with a secure curve like `Curve25519` preferred.
   - If ECC can't be used then use RSA encryption with a minimum 2048bit key.
 - When uses of RSA in signature, PSS padding is recommended.
 - Weak hash/encryption algorithms should not be used such MD5, RC4, DES, Blowfish, SHA1.
 1024-bit RSA or DSA, 160-bit ECDSA (elliptic curves), 80/112-bit 2TDEA (two key triple DES)